Rules and Code of Conduct

 No coach or player is to:

-Refuse to abide by official’s decision or use profane language or gestures which results in a technical foul.
-This will result in a written report and be submitted to League Director by the game officials.
-The League Director will call the coach on the first occurrence to discuss the coaches behavior and on the second the League Director will notify the school’s principal.
+- Refuse to abide by official’s decision or use profane language or gestures which results in a technical foul.
+This will result in a written report and be submitted to the Football Coordinator by the game officials.
+The Football Coordinator will call the coach on the first occurrence to discuss the coaches behavior and on the second the Football Coordinator will notify the school’s principal.

-For any of the above occurrences, a written report will be submitted to the League Director by the game officials, Athletic Director, or coach.
-Once this report is received, the school’s principal will be notified by the League Director.
+For any of the above occurrences, a written report will be submitted to the Football Coordinator by the game officials, Athletic Director, or coach.
+Once this report is received, the school’s principal will be notified by the Football Coordinator.
+Video’s will be allowed where appropriate.

 Penalties for the above Offensive Actions include:

-Violation of Articles A, B or C - one (1) to five (5) game suspension.
+- Violation of Articles A, B or C - one (1) to five (5) game suspension.
 No one may serve as a coach in a different class (varsity or junior varsity) of the same sport while under suspension.
-Nor are they permitted access to gym facilities.
-(NOTE: Clarification of the above suspensions: one (1) technical foul - League Director will contact offending coach to give warning.
-Two (2) technical fouls which result in a coach be ejected from a game/gym - Penalty as follows: 1st offense is a one (1) league game suspension with letters being sent to School's principal and Dr. Bowes; 2nd offense is a five (5) league game suspension; 3rd offense is a one (1) calendar year suspension.
+Nor are they permitted access to athletic facilities.
+(NOTE: Clarification of the above suspensions: one (1) technical foul -Football Coordinator will contact offending coach to give warning.
+Two (2) technical fouls which result in a coach be ejected from a game/facility - Penalty as follows: 1st offense is a one (1) league game suspension with letters being sent to School's principal and the diocese Athletic Director; 2nd offense is a five (5) league game suspension; 3rd offense is a one (1) calendar year suspension.
 If a person coaches both JV and Varsity teams the suspension goes for both teams.)

-If suspended coachs or players disregard stated penalties, when properly notified by the League Director, the team is to be permanently suspended from league competition for one full calendar year beginning immediately after the violation.
+- If suspended coachs or players disregard stated penalties, when properly notified by the Football Coordinator, the team is to be permanently suspended from league competition for one full calendar year beginning immediately after the violation.

 3. Use of Tobacco, Alcohol or Illegal Drugs